 Combining Lantheus Holdings's Debt And Its 34% Return On Equity

 Lantheus Holdings clearly uses a significant amount of debt to boost returns, as it has a debt to equity ratio of 1.94.
 There's no doubt its ROE is impressive, but the company appears to use its debt to boost that metric.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.

 The Bottom Line On ROE

-But note: Lantheus Holdings may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Of course Lantheus Holdings may not be the best stock to buy.
+So you may wish to see this free collection of other companies that have high ROE and low debt.